Future-Proof Digital O.R. Integration

 Buzz was designed as a future-proof, open platform on which browser-based and executable software can be integrated, displayed and controlled through one central interface.
 Therefore, various O.R. workflows can be consolidated on one single source, minimizing the number of interfaces in the O.R.

-Streamlined HIS/PACS/VNA Integration
+Streamlined HIS/PACS/VNA integration

 - Bridging the data gap—Brainlab Origin Server Software either installed on a server hardware or a virtual machine, is the central data node between hospital archives (HIS, PACS, VNA) and Buzz.
-Therefore, patient data including DICOM, screenshots and recordings is centrally synchronized and is available to the O.R. team for viewing, editing and enhancing on the central display of Buzz.
+Therefore, patient data including DICOM, screenshots and recordings is centrally synchronized and is available to the O.R. team for viewing, and editing on the central display of Buzz.
 Centralized software hosting allows for straightforward maintenance

 - Instantly available patient data—Data travelling across Brainlab devices is automatically synchronized, making it immediately available for the O.R. team.
 This includes medical images, generated content such as treatment plans, as well as meta data like patient demographics